© Political Studies Association

 Edited By: Martin Coward and Kyle Grayson

 Impact Factor: 0.604

 ISI Journal Citation Reports © Ranking: 2012: 85/157 (Political Science)

 Online ISSN: 1467-9256

-Politics is committed only to general standards of academic debate and all submissions will be considered without prejudice to the area of the discipline covered or the viewpoints expressed.
+Politics is published four times a year.
+The editors invite original articles in any area of politics and international studies -- including research in learning and teaching.
+All submissions will be considered without prejudice to the area of the discipline covered or the viewpoints expressed.

 Guidelines for Submission to Politics

 Politics uses ScholarOne Manuscripts for online submissions and peer review.
 ScholarOne has a number of benefits including:

 - Administration is centralised and reduced;

 - Significant decrease in peer review times.

 All submissions to the journal must be made online at http://mc.manuscriptcentral.com/politics.
 Full instructions and support are available on the site and a user ID and password can be obtained on the first visit.
 If you require assistance then click the 'Get Help Now' link which appears on the top right of every ScholarOne page.
 If you cannot submit online please contact the editorial office by e-mail: email@example.com .